 I also have added devices from a full FCI FC-72 replacement I made on another post, so go check it out if you haven’t seen it yet.
 FCI FC-72 System Replacement Complete

-That is the state of my collection as of 6/24/22.
-I could’ve had a Simplex 2001 in here if I had acted faster, and with be helping out with several fire alarm upgrades in the coming weeks, so my collection will more than quadruple in the coming weeks if all goes well, more on that later.
+That is the state of my collection as of 3/13/23.
+I could’ve had a Simplex 2001 in here if I had acted faster, but I am still on the lookout for a few more things.